-There is also a substantial share of demand for new public amenities and services attributable to non-residential development in the precinct.
+There is also a substantial share of demand for new infrastructure attributable to non-residential development in the precinct.
 This takes the form of around 115.4 hectares of land area (with around 114.7 hectares of gross floor area) across business park, enterprise corridor, light industrial and local centre land use zones, resulting in 29,197 total jobs.15

-The precinct was rezoned for urban development in May 2013, and the council expects the development to be completed by 2037.
-As of December 2024, approximately 74% of the residential development and 14% of the non-residential development has been developed or has had its development approved.
-17-d
+The precinct was rezoned for urban development in May 2013,16 and the council expects the development to be completed by 2037.
+As of December 2024, approximately 74% of the residential development and 14% of the non-residential development has been developed or has had its development approved.^{17/e}